RJGJ/pygame_raycasting/README.md

 # pygame_raycasting

-This program is based on The Coding Train's 2D Raycasting using Python and PyGame
+This program is based on The Coding Train's 2D Raycasting <a href="youtu.be/TOEi6T2mtHo">video</a>.
+This program is using Python and PyGame

-Link to The Coding Train's video: youtu.be/TOEi6T2mtHo